Ouranosinc/Magpie/docs/permissions.rst

 :term:`Permission` was found.
 If still no :term:`Permission` is defined after complete hierarchy processing, the result defaults to :attr:`Access.DENY`, and indicated by ``"no-permission"`` reason.

+.. todo: pseudo-code to represent the 'effective permission' portion of the resolution

 .. seealso::
     - |perm_example_resolve|_